CrazyForks/next-jdbc/doc/all-the-options.md

 * `:builder-fn` -- a function that implements the `RowBuilder` and `ResultSetBuilder` protocols; strictly speaking, `plan` and `execute-one!` only need `RowBuilder` to be implemented (and `plan` only needs that if it actually has to realize a row) but most generation functions will implement both for ease of use.
 * `:label-fn` -- if `:builder-fn` is specified as one of `next.jdbc.result-set`'s `as-modified-*` builders, this option must be present and should specify a string-to-string transformation that will be applied to the column label for each returned column name.
 * `:qualifier-fn` -- if `:builder-fn` is specified as one of `next.jdbc.result-set`'s `as-modified-*` builders, this option should specify a string-to-string transformation that will be applied to the table name for each returned column name.
 It will be called with an empty string if the table name is not available.
 It can be omitted for the `as-unqualified-modified-*` variants.
+* `:column-fn` -- if present, applied to each column name before looking up the column in the `ResultSet` to get that column's value.
+* `:name-fn` -- may be provided as `next.jdbc.sql.builder/qualified-name` to preserve qualifiers on keyword used as column names; by default, a keyword like `:foo/bar` is treated as `"bar"` when looking up columns in a `ResultSet`; `:name-fn` allows you to refer to column names that contain `/`, which some databases allow; if both `:name-fn` and `:column-fn` are provided, `:name-fn` is applied first to the keyword (to produce a string) and then `:column-fn` is applied to that; new in 1.3.next.

 In addition, `execute!` accepts the `:multi-rs true` option to return multiple result sets -- as a vector of result sets.